Programmer-Mukesh/Uber-Ride-Predictor/README.md

 In this code I'm using Numpy, pandas and pickle liberaries Then uploading Data of Taxi Rides which we'll be using for prediction.
-And using KNN algoithm of ML on Data set.
+And using Linear Regression algoithm of ML on Data set.